aplus-framework/http-client/guide/index.rst

 Post Forms
 ##########

-To send data to a form you can set an array with the fields and values using the ``setPost`` method:
+To send data as a form you can set an array with fields and values using the ``setPost`` method:

 .. code-block:: php